flavien-perier/linux-shell-configuration/README.md

 # Linux Shell

 Add and configure 3 different shells :

 - bash
 - zsh
 - fish

 These 3 shells then have equivalent prompts.
 These prompts have the following characteristics :

 - Time display
 - Display of the active shell (bash, zsh or fish)
 - Display of the active user
 - Display of the machine name
 - Display of the current location
-- Display of the branch [Git](https://git-scm.com/) of the current doccier (if it exists)
+- Display of the branch [Git](https://git-scm.com/) of the current folder (if it exists)

 ## Installation